espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 Parameter
 ^^^^^^^^^^

--  **<time>**: the duration when the device stays in Deep-sleep.
+-  **<time>**: The duration when the device stays in Deep-sleep.
 Unit: millisecond.
 When the time is up, the device automatically wakes up, calls Deep-sleep wake stub, and then proceeds to load the application.

+   .. only:: esp32c3 or esp32c2 or esp32

        - 0 means restarting right now

+   .. only:: esp32c6

+       - The minimum Deep-sleep time is 5 milliseconds

-    - the maximum Deep-sleep time is about 28.8 days (2 :sup:`31`-1 milliseconds)
+    - The maximum Deep-sleep time is about 28.8 days (2 :sup:`31`-1 milliseconds)

 Notes
 ^^^^^^